 Oh, also, I wanted to talk about the science teacher, Dr. David Hedgley.
-I never forget him because my sister and other relatives took his class.
-And he went--he was only at Simms for one year.
+I never forgot him because my sister and other relatives took his class.
+He was only at Simms for one year.
 He was a science teacher.
 And he's known as the father of computer graphics.
 He's a genius!
 He's 86 years old now.
 And he left Simms and went to NASA and became a scientist.